 - Petty Officer 1st Class Neil Roberts – U.S. Navy SEAL

 - Technical Sergeant John Chapman – U.S. Air Force combat control

 - Senior Airman Jason Cunningham – U.S. Air Force pararescue

 - Corporal Matthew Commons – U.S. Army Ranger

 - Sergeant Bradley Crose – U.S. Army Ranger

 - Specialist Marc Anderson – U.S. Army Ranger

 - Sergeant Philip Svitak – U.S. Army 160th Special Operations Aviation Regiment

 Chapman’s Medal of Honor citation reads, “By his heroic actions and extraordinary valor, sacrificing his life for the lives of his teammates, Technical Sergeant Chapman upheld the highest traditions of military service and reflected great credit upon himself and the United States Air Force.”

 Chapman was originally awarded the Air Force Service Cross until a review ordered by then-Secretary of Defense Ash Carter in 2016 ultimately concluded that Chapman’s award would be upgraded.
-He received two Medal of Honors posthumously on August 22, 2018.
+He received the Medal of Honor posthumously on Aug.
+22, 2018.